Understanding why governments issue debt

 Accordingly, the concept of fiscal sustainability cannot be sensibly tied to any accounting entity such as a debt/GDP ratio.

 First, we have learned that exports are a cost and imports provide benefits.
 This is not the way that mainstream economists think but reflect the fact that if you give something away that you could use yourself (export) that is a cost and if you are get something that you do not previously have (import) that is a benefit.
-The reason why a country can run a trade deficit ? more imports than exports ? is because the foreigners (who sell us imports) want to accumulate financial assets in $AUD relative to our desire to accumulate their currencies as financial assets.
+The reason why a country can run a trade deficit "more imports than exports" is because the foreigners (who sell us imports) want to accumulate financial assets in $dollars relative to our desire to accumulate their currencies as financial assets.

 Further, foreigners do not fund the spending of a sovereign government.
 If the Chinese do not want to buy US Government bonds then they will not.
 The US government will still go on spending and the Chinese will have less $USD assets.
 No loss to the US.